csswizardry/csswizardry.github.com/_posts/2017-01-08-preparing-vim-for-apples-touch-bar.md

 ## Remap Other Keys

-For almost as long as I’ve been using Vim⁠—⁠which is [a long time now](/2014/06/vim-for-people-who-think-things-like-vim-are-weird-and-hard/)⁠—⁠I’ve been using `jj` and `jk` to leave Insert mode.
+For almost as long as I’ve been using Vim — which is [a long time now](/2014/06/vim-for-people-who-think-things-like-vim-are-weird-and-hard/) — I’ve been using `jj` and `jk` to leave Insert mode.
 These mappings are on the [Home Row](https://en.wikipedia.org/wiki/Touch_typing#Home_row), so always easy to reach, and the letter pairs very rarely (if ever) occur in the English language.
 If there were words that contained `jj` and `jk` next to each other then I would be flung straight into Normal mode any time I tried to write them.
 (The reason I haven’t mapped `kk` to Escape is because it does occur within words, e.g.
 _bookkeeper_.
 (Although I think that might be the first time I’ve ever actually written the word bookkeeper.
 (Interestingly, _bookkeeper_ is the only English word that has three consecutive double letters.)))